spadgos/sublime-jsdocs/README.md

 ### Variable documentation ###

-If the line following your docblock contains a variable declaration, JSDocs will try to determine the data type of the variable and insert that into the comment.
+If the line following your docblock contains a variable declaration, DocBlockr will try to determine the data type of the variable and insert that into the comment.

     /**<<enter>>
     foo = 1